dojo/framework/docs/en/resource/supplemental.md

 	return (
 		<virtual>
 			// this List will be given the underlying resource
-			// with no shared `ReadOptions
+			// with no shared `Options
 			<List resource={resource} />
-			// this List will share `ReadOptions` with the
+			// this List will share `Options` with the
 			// parent widget
 			<List resource={shared()} />
 		</virtual>